The great outdoors are even greater when you’re with your dog!

 - Water conditions: For less experienced kayaking pups, you’ll want to be especially cautious on your first couple of trips out.
 Make sure you’re kayaking on a tranquil body of water for starters, preferably on the shallow side.
 Flat waters are much safer for paddling puppers than whitewater rapids.

 Check out our infographic below to see some more general safety tips for aquatic doggo adventures (not all are applicable to kayaks).
+Also, be sure to check out our article about getting started kayaking with your dog!

 The 6 Best Kayaks for Dogs